Holly Smale

 Holly Miranda Smale (born 7 December 1981) is a British writer.
 She wrote the Geek Girl series.
 The first book in the series won the 2014 Waterstones Children's Book Prize and was shortlisted for the Roald Dahl Funny Prize 2013.
 The final book, Forever Geek, was published by HarperCollins in March 2017.

+Her first adult novel, The Cassandra Complex (UK) / Cassandra in Reverse (US) was the June 2023 pick for Reese's Book Club and a pick for the BBC Radio 2 Book club.

 Personal life

 Holly Miranda Smale was born on 7 December 1981 in Hertfordshire, England.
 From an early age she loved reading and writing, and has stated that her childhood experiences of being bullied have influenced the subjects she chooses to write about.
 At the age of 15, Smale was recruited by a London modelling agency and became a fashion model.
 She modelled for two years but has stated in interviews that she did not enjoy it.

-Smale studied at the University of Bristol, graduating with a Bachelor of Arts in English Literature and a Master of Arts in Shakespeare studies.
+Smale attended Dame Alice Owen's before studying at the University of Bristol, and graduating with a Bachelor of Arts in English Literature and a Master of Arts in Shakespeare studies.
+At Bristol, Smale was a deputy editor of Epigram newspaper.
 She has held various jobs, including teaching English in Japan, and has travelled extensively.

-Smale was diagnosed as being on the autistic spectrum at the age of 39 and subsequently with developmental coordination disorder.
+Smale learned she was autistic at the age of 39 and subsequently was diagnosed with developmental coordination disorder.
 She has also mentioned having synesthesia, which in her case involves processing emotions as colours, dyscalculia, hyperlexia, coeliac disease and endometriosis.
 She identifies as a feminist.